fenago/python-networking-sysadmins/development/lab_guides/Lab_6.md

 ![](./images/C13963_06_24.jpg)

-Figure 6.24: The result of running subprocess on a failed command
+Caption: The result of running subprocess on a failed command

 This is a great way to call other programs in which we just want them to be executed to have a look at the error, such as calling batch